maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 2. FTDI J_USB_TO_UART

     - Connects a Mini-USB cable to J_USB_TO_UART
-      * You will get 4 serial port options from your terminal settings, select the second one and set baud rate to 115200.
+      * You will get 4 serial port options from your terminal settings, select the second one and set the baud rate to 115200.

 3. J_SI2_BU0 UART Headers

     - Connect a USB FTDI cable to J_SI2_BU0
-      * Turn on strap 7 of the SW1 DIP switch and set baud rate to 115200.
+      * Turn on strap 7 of the SW1 DIP switch and set the baud rate to 115200.

 ## FIU